BEACH ACCESS VIA BRIDGE

 Bridge To Will Rogers State Beach

 Looking back at the genesis of George Wolfberg Park at Potrero Canyon, before the years-long process that led to the community recommending a bridge as the top priority of the Potrero Canyon Park Advisory Committee that George Wolfberg had chaired, this plan to include a bridge had already been clearly laid out in the June 1985 Environmental Impact Report for Portrero Canyon Park Development Project.
-That EIR describes the park itself in sentence two of the introduction as “a scenic pedestrian accessway between the Palisades Recreation Center and the Will Rogers State Beach Park.”
-It goes on to describe a planned park-to-beach connector both as “a pedestrian overpass” and “a permanent pedestrian bridge over PCH.”

 One may wonder, then, why was park construction prioritized over bridge construction?
 Well, on the park side, the canyon was densely wooded with non-native trees and the hillsides still needed to be stabilized.
 Another reason was the bridge’s standing as a multijurisdictional connector (city park --> state highway --> county beach, all of which is in the Coastal Commission's jurisdiction as well) meant that funding needed to be sought from outside the city.
-After visiting the site in person, funding of $11 million was secured in the State’s budget thanks to our State legislators Senator Ben Allen and Assemblymember Richard Bloom.

 Chronology: Beach Bridge Was Always Item #1